nynymike/otto/docs/sources/use-cases/entity-discovery.md

 UMA Resource Servers, and UMA clients in the federation.
 The federation may vet and include details about each entity.

+Perhaps Webfinger provides the query mechanism for Discovery.

 ### Considerations:

 - Private Discovery: In some cases, authorization may be required to get access to federation member details.
 Use UMA?